 If you or a loved one suffered a severe brain injury, has lasting disabilities, or requires ongoing care, your payout will probably be much larger than someone who suffered a relatively minor concussion.
-Depending on the circumstances of your injury, you may be entitled to compensation any or all of the following:
+Depending on the circumstances of your injury, you may be entitled to compensation for the following:

 - Medical care, including hospitalization;

 - Outpatient therapies;

 - Home health care and in-home nursing care;